sconstantinides/wtf_methods/README.md

-# Proprietary Methods
+# WTF methods

 ## What it do?

-Proprietary Methods (prop_methods) is a ruby gem that prints a formatted list of class methods, excluding methods that apply to all objects.
+WTF methods (wtf_methods) is a Ruby gem that prints a formatted list of class methods, excluding ActiveRecord::Base (when applicable) and generic Object methods.

 ## How it do that?